argovis/documentation/docs/_sources/api/qsp.rst.txt

 API Query String Parameters
 ===========================

-Argovis' core goal is to allow users to search, filter and download ocean data easily and incisively, in order to get exactly the data relevant to your porject as quickly as possible.
+Argovis' core goal is to allow users to search, filter and download ocean data easily and incisively, in order to get exactly the data relevant to your project as quickly as possible.
 To achieve this, we provide an API over all the datasets described in the :ref:`schema` section; use and function of the query string parameters (which describe what data you want to download and how you want to filter it) available for the core routes of this API are described in this document.

 Standard routes
 ---------------